QianruiLiu/HaploMapper/README.md

 HaploMapper expects specific column headers.
 Make sure your files match the expected structure detailed above or adjust your files accordingly.

+### Why do I have problems in generating double-ring pie chart?

+Make sure you get internet connected and have accession to chart.js: https://cdn.jsdelivr.net/npm/chart.js.

 ## Contact

 ### For questions or issues, please contact Qianrui Liu: